hescaso/dataoptimal.github.io/_posts/2020-22-05-machine_learning.md

   P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
   In Decision Support Systems, Elsevier, 47(4):547-553.
 ISSN: 0167-9236.

-  In the above reference, two datasets were created, using red and white wine samples.
-  *he inputs include objective tests (e.g. PH values) and the output is based on sensory data (median of at least 3 evaluations made by wine experts).
-Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
-Several data mining methods were applied to model these datasets under a regression approach.
-The support vector machine model achieved the best results.
-Several metrics were computed: MAD, confusion matrix for a fixed error tolerance (T), etc. Also, we plot the relative importances of the input variables (as measured by a sensitivity analysis procedure).

 4. Relevant Information: